ychibout/ripe_atlas_project/README.md

 This project uses some tools needed to be installed before.

-This programm only works on Python3.
+This program only works on Python3.
 If you havn't install it yet, you can download it at the official website : https://www.python.org/downloads/

 First of all, you have to clone this Github Repository or just download the ZIP file :